przemyslawkarcz/Password-Manager/README.md

 To start, go to the AppRunner class.

-Use the getGeneratedPassword() method if you want to automatically generate a new 16-character password.
+* Use the getGeneratedPassword() method if you want to automatically generate a new 16-character password.
-Use the getHandMadePassword() method to manually enter your password in its entirety and check its strength.
+* Use the getHandMadePassword() method to manually enter your password in its entirety and check its strength.
-Use the ....
+* Use the getHandMadePassword_II() method to create the password character by character.

 ### Password Generator